Transparent Networks for Multivariate Time Series: Generalized Additive Time Series Model

-\textbf{Time-Sharing NBM:} Assume a time series with $T$ time steps and $M$ features.
-Applying GAMs to this time series necessitates $T \times M$ feature functions, which becomes problematic when dealing with large $T$ or $M$ due to increased model size.
+Assume a time series $\textbf{X} \in \mathbb{R}^{T \times M}$ with $T$ time steps and $M$ features.
+Applying existing GAMs defined in Equation~\ref{eq:gam} to this time series require $T \times M$ feature functions, which becomes problematic when dealing with large $T$ or $M$ due to increased model size.
 This limits the applicability of GAMs to real-world datasets.
-To overcome this problem, we extend neural basis model (NBM) \cite{filip_radenovic_neural_2022} to time series as:
+To overcome this problem, we extend NBM \cite{filip_radenovic_neural_2022} to time series as:

 We refer to this extended version of NBM as time-sharing NBM.
-Time-sharing NBM has $B$ basis functions, with each basis $h_k(\cdot)$ taking a feature $x_{i,j}$ as input.
+Time-sharing NBM has $B$ basis functions, with each basis function $h_k(\cdot)$ taking a feature $x_{i,j}$ as input.
 The feature-specific weight $w_{j,k}^{nbm}$ then projects the basis to the transformed feature $\tilde{x}_{i,j}$.
-As depicted in \equationautorefname~\ref{eq:nbm}, the basis functions are shared across all features and time steps, drastically reducing the number of required feature functions $T \times M$ to $B$.
+As Equation~(\ref{eq:nbm}) depicts, the basis functions are shared across all features and time steps, drastically reducing the number of required feature functions from $T \times M$ to $B$.
 We use $B=100$ and implement $h_k \left( \cdot \right)$ using multi-layer perceptron (MLP).